TheSilvered/nest/docs/c_api/c_api-sequence.md

 **Description:**

-Gets a value in a sequence without taking a reference quickly.
+Get a value in a sequence without taking a reference quickly.

 !!!warning
     Use this function only if you are certain that `idx` is inside `seq`.
 Bound